bmwcarit/ramses-composer-docs/doc/advanced/nested_prefabs/README.md

 between left and right wheels, helps to position the wheels as a unit and will be reused multiple times with each vehicle.

-To build the axle, we add two Prefab Instances of our _Wheel_ Prefab and name them _Left_ and _Right_.
+To build the axle, we add two Prefab Instances of our _Wheel_ Prefab and name them _LeftWheel_ and _RightWheel_.
 One of them should be moved around a little so they don't overlap and we can see both of them later.
 As the preview is still empty at this time, we don't care about proper positioning, we will do this when we have completed our Prefab hierarchy and can see something again.

-Last we add the [axle_control.lua](lua/axle_control.lua) interface script.
+Last we add the [axle_interface.lua](interfaces/axle_interface.lua) interface script.
 It just takes the angles for wheel rotation and steering and hands them on as output.
 The output is linked to the input parameters of both wheel Prefab Instances.